JobMaathuis/STATR_pipeline/README.md

 `unzip Trimmomatic-0.39.zip`

 ### Bioconda
-The following pacakges are installed using Bioconda, which should be frist installed:
+The following packages are installed using Bioconda, which should be first installed:

 `curl -O https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh`